“I just… I can’t… I can’t deal with these fuckin’ people… they’re idiots!”

 “Other people have figured this out.
 Why not me?”

-Now the actions change:
+Now my actions change:

 I submit to agents.